I Want to Build Up Savings

 Contribute to other savings goals.

 Aside from your emergency fund, you probably have more fun goals you want to save up for: perhaps a trip to the Galapagos, a kitchen renovation or a milestone anniversary party for your parents.
-Pick out a few goals and then play with our Get to Your Goal calculator to figure out how much you need to put away each month to reach each of them in an ideal time frame.
-Open up sub-accounts (with fun names like “See Darwin’s Finches”) separate from your emergency account.
+Pick out a few goals and then play with our Get to Your Goal calculator to figure out how much you may need to put away each month to reach each of them in an ideal time frame.
+You can also open up sub-accounts (with fun names like “See Darwin’s Finches”) separate from your emergency account.
 It’s important not to co-mingle your accounts for goals and your emergency fund so you don’t start dipping into the latter.

 Keep yourself motivated.

 Remind yourself of what you’re saving up for by putting a picture of it on your desk or in your wallet—it will keep you motivated!
-A financial vision board is another very fun strategy we recommend to get you excited about reaching all of your financial goals.
+A financial vision board is another very fun strategy we recommend to help get you excited about reaching all of your financial goals.

 Increase your savings along with your income.